hubbcaps/gazee/README.md

 These are features that will make Gazee better and more up to par in what should be expected of a modern comic reader, but aren't needed for actual usability.

 - [ ] Bookmarks/Remember where user was in comic.
-- [ ] Add more options for gathering comic metadata than parsing ComicInfo in archive and using Mylar DB if available.
 - [ ] Random First Issue of a series in library.
 - [ ] OPDS Support.
 - [ ] User set color changes.